saru0000/ecopadq/README.md

 Ecopad task queue.
 Good starting repo for various asynchronous tasks.

-After setting upthe system,check the docker containers that are running.
+After setting up the system,check the docker containers that are running.

       `# docker ps`